 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 Have you been on a quest to purchase a cardio machine for your home gym?
 An elliptical is a great option for achieving a full-body workout that’s low-impact.
 The elliptical motion is similar to a walking stride, but it doesn’t deliver the full impact to your joints.
-Additionally, ellipticals engage more muscles than a treadmill or exercise bike does, because your upper body stays engaged with the continuous motion of the moving handlebars.
+Additionally, the best ellipticals engage more muscles than a treadmill or exercise bike does, because your upper body stays engaged with the continuous motion of the moving handlebars.

 There is some skepticism around whether low-impact cardio gives you the same heart-healthy and calorie-burning effects as high-impact cardio workouts like a good old-fashioned run.
 The fact is that ellipticals really can deliver when it comes to cardiovascular fitness goals.